google/simhospital/docs/arguments.md

 *   [Tool-setup](#tool-setup) arguments to configure the app and messages.

 You can list all the command-line arguments by appending the `help` argument and running Simulated Hospital.
-Remember to separate the first argument with two hyphens.
 For example:

 ```shell
 $ bazel run //:simhospital_container_image && \